 11 They are a warning to your servant, a great reward for those who obey them.

-In 1994, Forrest Gump used the phrase, “stupid is as stupid does.”
+Forrest Gump said, “stupid is as stupid does.”
 He made it popular in modern American culture and speech.
 It has been used widely ever since.
 But being “stupid” is not necessarily a permanent condition.
-Overcoming “stupid” is possible and even probable through the living Word of the Father.
+Overcoming “stupid” is possible through living by the Word of God.

 Do-it-yourself landscaping represents an investment in time and money.
-But it is often well worth the effort because it potentially yields beautiful results that last for years to come.
+But it is often well worth the effort because it potentially yields beautiful results that last for years.
 Selecting the right plants and trees is very important.
-Some folks love to go to local nurseries and find just the right plants.
-Others may prefer to peruse online catalogs and make selections based upon pictures and descriptions.
+Some folks love to visit local nurseries and find the right plants.
+Others may prefer to peruse online catalogs and select based on pictures and descriptions.

 One fellow did just that.
-He found just the right palm tree for the right location and ordered it.
+He found just the right palm tree for the right location.
+He ordered it.
 When it arrived, it came in a cardboard box.
 His first cause for concern was the wording on the outside of the box: some assembly is required.
-That was curious he thought.
-But upon opening the box, he discovered that the beautiful palm tree pictured online was not live but rather plastic.
-The guy exclaimed, “this is the stupidest thing I’ve ever done.”
+That was curious, he thought.
+Upon opening the box, he discovered that the beautiful palm tree pictured online was not living but plastic.
+He exclaimed, “this is the stupidest thing I’ve ever done.”

 Getting over stupid is not easy.
 But it begins by recognizing it when it happens.